expressjs/expressjs.com/en/resources/middleware/cookie-parser.md

 ### cookieParser.signedCookie(str, secret)

 Parse a cookie value as a signed cookie.
-This will return the parsed unsigned value if it was a signed cookie and the signature was valid.
-If the value was not signed, the original value is returned.
-If the value was signed but the signature could not be validated, `false` is returned.
+This will return the parsed unsigned value if it was a signed cookie and the signature was valid, otherwise it will return the passed value.

 The `secret` argument can be an array or string.
 If a string is provided, this is used as the secret.
 If an array is provided, an attempt will be made to unsign the cookie with each secret in order.